-News published on this award-winning site is free and available for use by other local print, radio, television, and online news enterprises under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 license.
+News published on this award-winning site is free and available for use by other local print, radio, television, and online news enterprises under a Creative Commons attribution license.

-In addition to neighborhood preparedness, this service provides regular reporting on: local non-profits; down-ballot elections; neighborhood meetings and meetings of neighborhood leaders; public comments offered at any meeting; local boards and commissions, including local school boards, the Human Rights Commission and its Poverty and Homelessness Work Group; fire, utility, and other special districts; labor and renter unions; watersheds; faith communities; active transportation, housing and homelessness; and climate change and economic refugees.
+We report on boards and commissions, neighborhoods and nonprofits, preparedness and public comment.
+For example, we have followed local school boards, the city’s Human Rights Commission and its Poverty and Homelessness Work Group; fire, utility, and wastewater districts; labor and renter unions; watersheds; faith communities; active transportation, housing and homelessness; and climate change and economic refugees.

-Our approach has been characterized as community journalism, public journalism, civic journalism, citizen journalism, and solutions journalism.
-This project was honored to receive the Regional Edward R. Murrow award from the Radio Television Digital News Association (RTDNA) for 2021-2022.
+Our approach, guided by the SPJ Code of Ethics (and frequently humbled by the Associated Press Stylebook), has been characterized as community journalism, public journalism, civic journalism, citizen journalism, and solutions journalism.
+This project was honored to receive a Regional Edward R. Murrow award from the Radio Television Digital News Association (RTDNA).

-The CPCN board of directors selects special projects each year at its annual meeting.
-Past projects included the award-winning Montana weekly newspaper, the Clark Fork Chronicle, serving the frontier communities of western Missoula County and Mineral County, Montana.
+Projects started in 2008 with the award-winning Montana weekly newspaper, the Clark Fork Chronicle and its annual almanac, serving the frontier communities of western Missoula County and Mineral County.

-We are always looking for neighbors to serve as correspondents and share local news.
-Contact JohnQ@PublicNewspapers.org or phone (541) 632-3692.
+We are always looking for neighbors to serve as correspondents and share local neighborhood news.
+We will recognize your volunteer efforts with exchanges in the time bank.
+Contact: JohnQ@PublicNewspapers.org or phone (541) 632-3692.